-After a complete makeover last year, the 2019 Honda Odyssey minivan carries over with no changes.To get a better idea of what it's like to live with the Odyssey day-to-day, check out our 2018 Honda Odyssey Elite Ownership Review.
+After a complete makeover last year, the 2019 Honda Odyssey minivan carries over with no changes.To get a better idea of what it's like to live with the Odyssey on a daily basis, check out our 2018 Honda Odyssey Elite Ownership Review.

-The 5th-generation Odyssey has a lighter look than the outgoing model, and we suspect it will prove a bit less polarizing without the previous model’s distinctive “lightning-bolt” design element.
+The 5th-generation Odyssey has had its look toned down a bit, with a less polarizing persona minus the previous model’s distinctive “lightning-bolt” design element.
 The top-line Odyssey Elite boasts 19-inch alloy wheels, power-folding exterior mirrors, LED headlights and more, while even the base LX model gets 18-inch alloy wheels, multi-reflector halogen headlights and rear privacy glass.
 Unlike the Toyota Sienna, however, the Odyssey doesn’t offer its most advanced driver-safety features on the base model, only the EX and higher trims.

-The 2018 Honda Odyssey lineup starts at $30,930 (including destination) with the 7-passenger Odyssey LX.
-But Honda says the LX will account for less than five percent of sales, and we’d steer you toward the $34,800 Odyssey EX that includes many more safety and convenience features.
+The 2019 Honda Odyssey lineup starts with the 7-passenger Odyssey LX.
+But Honda says the LX will account for less than five percent of sales, and we’d steer you toward the Odyssey EX that includes many more safety and convenience features.
 In addition to the Bluetooth and USB phone connectivity, push-button start and rearview camera found on the LX, the EX features room for eight, Magic Slide 2nd-row seats, 8-inch touch-screen infotainment system, the Honda Sensing suite of driver-assist and safety technologies, power sliding doors, remote-sensing keyless entry and heated front seats.